AkosPaha01/akospaha01.github.io/_posts/2023-05-22-rboard-theme-manager.md

 - Theme/Sound preview
 - Widgets
 - Search for Themes/Sounds
-- Module-less option (less features but will work on coloros)
+- Module-less option (less features but will work on Color OS)
-- Monet and blur for Android 12+
+- Monet and blur (Android 12+)
 - Exporting and importing themes

 #### Known bugs:

 - MIUI users have to reboot each time they download themes or do the same what Color OS does Color OS, Realme OS needs to turn off "Use Magisk" in settings to get it working
-- App won't work properly if you don't have connection to github
+- App won't work properly if you don't have connection to github (Use VPN)
 - Crashes on stock nubia rom
 - Sounds doesn't work on non AOSP roms